innoq/ml-ops.org/content/three-levels-of-ml-software.md

 <img src="../img/infra-cloud.jpg" alt="Docker Infrastructure for Model Deployment" width="900"/>

 #### Deploying ML Models as Serverless Functions

+Various cloud vendors already provide machine-learning platforms, and you can deploy your model with their services.
+Examples are Amazon AWS Sagemaker, Google Cloud AI Platform, Azure Machine Learning Studio, and IBM Watson Machine Learning, to name a few.
+Commercial cloud services also provide containerization of ML models such as AWS Lambda and Google App Engine servlet host.

 In order to deploy an ML model as a serverless function, the application code and dependencies are packaged into .zip files, with a single entry point function.
 This function then could be managed by major cloud providers such as Azure Functions, AWS Lambda, or Google Cloud Functions.
 However, attention should be paid to possible constraints of the deployed artifacts such as the size of the artifact.